The next evolution

 A journey through time

-Once they had laid out lung cancer's evolutionary playbook, the TRACERx team were able to create tools like blood tests to help doctors predict what’s coming and stay one step ahead.
+With their new understanding of how lung cancers can evolve, the TRACERx team were able to create tools like blood tests to help doctors predict what’s coming and stay one step ahead.

 But that was only part one.
-As their work took them further back into lung cancer’s past, the TRACERx team got closer and closer to cancer’s equivalent of Luca – the universal, or ‘truncal’, mutations that appear just as the evolutionary tree is forming and are replicated in every branch.
+As their work took them further back into lung cancer’s past, the researchers got closer and closer to cancer’s equivalent of Luca – the universal, or ‘truncal’, mutations that appear just as the evolutionary tree is forming and are replicated in every branch.

-The TRACERx team didn’t just find truncal mutations in lung cancer cells.
-They also linked them to specific changes on the cells' surface.
-These changes are cancer’s earliest warning signs: red flags that can alert the body’s defences (the immune system) to approaching danger, and they start to appear before a cell turns cancerous.
+TRACERx also linked truncal mutations in early lung cancer cells to specific changes in the cells' appearance.
+These changes are cancer’s earliest warning signs: tiny red flags that can alert the body’s defences (the immune system) to approaching danger.
+By following evolution's path backwards, TRACERx was even able to spot them on cells that weren't yet cancerous.

 That discovery led directly to LungVax, the world’s first vaccine designed to prevent lung cancer in people at high risk.
-It uses COVID-19 vaccine technology to show the immune system how to recognise the red flag signs of pre-cancer cells in the lung, so they can be removed before they cause problems.
+It uses COVID-19 vaccine technology to show the immune system how to recognise the signs of lung precancer, so cells can be removed before they cause problems.

-LungVax will be tested in a small group of people with a high risk of lung cancer for the first time later this year.
-If the early results match the promise already seen in the lab, it could be possible to prevent people ever experiencing a cancer diagnosis, or cancer treatment, at all.
+LungVax will be tested in people for the first time later this year.
+If the early results match the promise already seen in the lab, it could mark the beginning of a new era in preventing cancer.

 Rewriting the rules